laravel/docs/helpers.md

     // $name: Desk

     // $array: ['price' => 100]

-A default value may also be passed as the third parameter to the method.
+A default value may be passed as the third argument to the method.
 This value will be returned if the key doesn't exist:

     $value = array_pull($array, $key, $default);